robgriffin247/2d_platformer/2d-platformer-testing/README.md

 ## Create a Level

 1. Create a folder called Worldbuilding in project root
-1. Create a WorldTiles scene;
+1. Create a WorldTileset scene;
 	- Set root node as TileMapLayer
-	- Rename to WorldTiles
+	- Rename to WorldTileset
 	- Add a new TileSet (check tile shape and size is 16x16 square)
 	- Drag tileset png into Tileset pane
 	- Adjust the selection of tiles if needed
 	- Add a physics layer
 	- Paint the tiles that should be collidable
+	- Save scene
-1. Create a Levels folder in project root
+1. Create a Worlds folder in project root
-1. Create a Level01 scene
+1. Create a LevelTemplate scene
 	- Type: Node2D
-	- Name: Level01
+	- Name: LevelTemplate
-	- Save in Area01/Level01
+	- Save in Worlds
 1. Add Tiles
-	- Add the WorldTiles scene
+	- Add the WorldTileset scene
 	- Rename to Background
 	- Duplicate twice and rename to Mid- and Foreground
 	- Set Ordering > Z-index of foreground to 100
+1. Create a level by duplicating the template
 	- Build a level by placing tiles in each layer
-	- Save the level
+	- Save the level as Worlds/MyFirstWorld/Level01
 1. Add Level01 to the Playground
-	- Delete the TemporaryBoundary and the Camera2D
-	- Add a Camera2D node to the Player, setting zoom to 4 and positioning nicely over the Player
-	- Add position smoothing to the Camera2D
 	- Reposition the Player node in the Playground so transform is 0,0
 	- Run game

 1. Create a platform folder and scene
 	- Root: AnimatableBody2D
 	- Add a Sprite2D and CollisionShape2D
+	- Use region on platform sprite accordingly
 	- Enable one-way collision
 	- Add platforms to level
+	- Change player z index to 10 (so jumps in front of platforms)

 1. Make moving platforms
 	- Add platforms to the level